p4lang/p4c/docs/C++.md

   * In order for RTTI to work all class hierarchy should be annotated using `DECLARE_TYPEINFO` macro.
 Static assert would fire if something is missed.
   * One need to correctly specify all direct bases for the given `Class` including virtual ones.
 Otherwise upcasts and downcasts will not work via missed bases.
   * The typeid values are unique only for the given class hierarchy, they are not intended to be compared across different class hierarchies (although this is always something questionable).
+  * `DECLARE_TYPEINFO` should likely be the last in the class as it expands to a series or private and public fields.
+Alternatively, a visibility must be explicitly specified after `DECLARE_TYPEINFO`.